Laurel Burch: Early life

 Born Laurel Anne Harte in the San Fernando Valley, California, on New Year's Eve, 1945, to parents Ann and Russell Harte.
-When the couple divorced, Anne supported Laurel and her sister Suzi with her work as a seamstress and designer.
+After her parents' divorce, Ann supported Laurel and her sister Suzi, working as a seamstress and designer.

 Laurel's mother was seamstress and designer for the singer Peggy Lee and her daughter.
-Anne described a strange moment where she had spent weeks shopping for shoes, ribbons, hat, fabrics to make an Easter outfit for Peggy's daughter.
-She sewed all night before Easter morning and drove the beautiful outfit to Peggy's home in Beverly Hills dragging Laurel and Suzanne out of bed before daybreak.
-As she returned to the car seeing her girls' knowing they had no Easter outfits waiting for them, their hair all messy with sleep, Anne was heartbroken.
-One can acknowledge there was the love there and the grief of a single mother.
+Anne described a strange moment where she had spent weeks shopping for shoes, ribbons, hat, and fabrics to make an Easter outfit for Peggy's daughter.
+She sewed all night before Easter morning and drove the beautiful outfit to Peggy's home in Beverly Hills, dragging Laurel and Suzanne out of bed before daybreak.
+As she returned to the car, seeing her girls knowing they had no Easter outfits waiting for them and their hair all messy with sleep, Anne was heartbroken.
+While she was not a biological mother, she felt the love grief of a single parent.
 Laurel grew up with a mixture of love and loss, but also with a keen brilliant artistic eye from her parents.